-WRITER AND FIELD EDITOR Kelly Ryan Kegans PHOTOS Adam Albright outside her window, but when Nicole Duggan steps into the renovated master bath she shares with her husband, Rory, she gets carried away to a seaside sanctuary.
-That speaks volumes since Nicole's St. Paul home is more than 1,600 miles from the nearest ocean.
-"I'm a beach girl, but we don't live next to water," she says.
-"Still, I wanted to make the bathroom seem beachy without looking like it's out of place in Minnesota."
+Writer and Field Editor Kelly Ryan Kegans Photographer Adam Albright

+SHE MIGHT NOT HEAR WAVES CRASH OUTSIDE HER WINDOW, but when Nicole Duggan steps into the renovated bath she shares with her husband, Rory, she gets carried away to a seaside sanctuary.
+That speaks volumes since Nicole's St. Paul home is miles from the nearest ocean.
+"I wanted to make the bathroom seem beachy without looking like it's out of place in Minnesota," she says.